 Following a significantly lower level of exploration and operating activities in the second half of 2008 and 2009, the Company started to gradually increase its exploration programs and operating activities in 2010.
 However operating losses during the first quarter of 2010 continued to be relatively low due to lower amounts charged to General Exploration as opposed to allocated directly to projects, and significantly lower Foreign Exchange losses.
-Due to improving market conditions in the second quarter of 2010, expenses and operating loss increased due to increased activity.
+Due to improving market conditions in the second and third quarters of 2010, expenses and operating loss increased due to increased activity both corporately and in exploration efforts.
 The quarterly operating losses in 2009 were lower than in 2008 due to a generally lower level of operating expenditures, particularly on Investor Relations, Conferences and Travel, and Stock Based Compensation.
 There were also no property write-downs in 2009.
-During the fourth period of 2008 the Company recorded a loss of \$385,482 or \$0.011 per share resulting from the write-down of mineral properties of \$249,908 and Stock Based Compensation of \$33,567.
-Excluding these items, the loss was \$102,007 in the fourth period of 2008.
+During the fourth quarter of 2008 the Company recorded a loss of \$385,482 or \$0.011 per share resulting from the write-down of mineral properties of \$249,908 and Stock Based Compensation of \$33,567.
+Excluding these items, the loss was \$102,007 in the fourth quarter of 2008.

-Second Quarter 2010
+Third Quarter 2010

-During the second quarter of 2010 the Company recorded a loss of \$149,838 or \$0.003 per share.
-The increased loss of \$105,541 (before Stock Based Compensation) reflects the higher expenditures on investor relations and conferences and conventions, as well as legal and filing fees.
+During the third quarter of 2010, the Company recorded a loss of \$133,496 or \$0.003 per share.
+The increased loss of \$109,792 (before Stock Based Compensation) reflects the higher expenditures on investor relations and conferences and conventions, as well as legal and filing fees relating to the agreements signed during the period.